Click here to read the previous parts.

 I wasn’t sure though if it was because of what I did to Travis or her new found closeness to Lee.

 It made me so jealous.
-I heard Julia and Lee knew each other from long ago, but that didn’t make me totally invisible to Lee, did it?
+I heard Julia and Lee had known each other since a long time, but that didn’t make me totally invisible to Lee, did it?
 But actually, it did.

 I stopped receiving kind smiles from him and it got replaced by Travis’ cunning stares instead.
 Things were changing pretty fast, and I was always on my toes, waiting for Travis to make a move against me, waiting for Julia to finally reveal her true, wicked self, and lastly, waiting for Lee to finally acknowledge my pathetic presence.